-- FINANCIAL: Bus tickets tied to school attendance, distributed by our staff, provide students with the means to get to and from high school everyday.
-A bursary is held in trust until high school graduation and disbursed directly to the accredited public post secondary program upon proof of acceptance.
+Bus tickets are provided for all students enrolled in the program who attend school.
+Students earn a $500 bursary yearly (max $2000) for each high school year completed.
+The bursary is held in trust until high school graduation and disbursed directly to the accredited public post-secondary program upon proof of acceptance.

-- ADVOCACY: Student-Parent Support Workers, help build stable relationships between the students, parents, school & community staff by monitoring school attendance, academic progress and program participation.
-SPSWs work closely with school administration and teachers to address issues impacting academic success & advocating on behalf of the students when the parents are unable to do so themselves.
+Student-Parent Support Workers (SPSW), help build stable relationships between the students (one to one), parents, school & community staff by monitoring school attendance, academic progress, and program participation.
+SPSW’s work closely with school administration and teachers to address issues impacting academic success & advocating on behalf of the students when the parents are unable to do so themselves.

 411 Parliament Street, 2nd Floor